New Policy Library

 5.44.
 Without limiting external providers’ other obligations set out in this policy, external providers must implement, operate and maintain the appropriate information security controls as specified in their contracts with the University.

 5.45.
 Heads of division monitor and review external provider services and manage any changes to external provider contracts taking into account information assets and information systems.

 5.46.
 External providers must ensure that they only connect devices to the University network using approved secure access methods.

 Business continuity and disaster recovery

-5.57.
-The Executive Director, Infrastructure Services ensures the development and currency of a master information technology disaster recovery plan that:
+5.48.
+The Executive Director, Business Services and Chief Technology Officer is responsible for the development and currency of a master information technology disaster recovery plan that:

-(a) identifies the technical services that make up a business service and the interdependencies between these technical services; and
+(a) identifies the technical services making up a business service and the interdependencies between these technical services; and

 (b) presents an overall plan for recovering and restoring the University’s technological services and capabilities after a disaster.